koloskaposzta/personal-blog/src/pages/blog/post-4.md

 layout : "../../layouts/BlogPostLayout.astro"
 title: Why is this CSS so weird?
 date: 2022-12-09
-author: Anna Dixon
+author: Kolos Kaposzta
 image: {
   src: "/images/post-4.jpg",
   alt: "A picture of a coder",
 }
 description: The global css file for this site is a bit different than I’d write things normally, but I’m trying to keep you from having to write a bunch of random classes.
-draft: false
+draft: true
 category: CSS
 ---